eginwong/course-notes/career/management/bored-people-quit.md

 @dlc

 > They’ve quit, and when someone quits they are effectively saying, “I no longer believe in this company”.
+> Boredom shows up quietly and appears to pose no immediate threat.
+This makes it both easy to address and easy to ignore.

+Questions:
+- Have you felt these symptoms of boredom before?
+- Do you think our culture is addressing the problem?
+If not, how might we?

 - people often leave because of boredom
 - detecting boredom